 October 5, 1922, a tragic event happened to the church.
 The custodian was burning trash near the church and the wind changed and carried the flames onto the church.
 The building was a total loss except for several items rescued, which included the chancel furnishings.

 After 50 years the membership had climbed to 60 families, consisting of 160 communicant members and 190 baptized members.
-In the first 100 years there were 720 Baptisms.
-Salem's Pastors have officiated at 367 funeral services during that time.
+In the first 100 years there were 720 baptisms.
+Salem's pastors officiated at 367 funeral services during that time.

 From the 1960's to the early 1990's, there were no major improvements to the church.
-Fellowship, such as picnics and potluck dinners, has been a big part of Salem's history.
+Fellowship, such as picnics and potluck dinners, were been a big part of Salem's history.

 There have been 25 pastors at Salem Lutheran Church.
 Salem has enjoyed a fine history of caring, giving, socializing, and worshiping members.
 Now Salem is 130 years old and continues to grow.